Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 For large infrastructure projects, several financing instruments are available.
 Project consortia often develop a finance mix between development banks, multilaterals, commercial banks, and national export credit agencies, such as the U.S. Export-Import Bank.

-Much of EXIM’s activity is under so-called bundling facilities.
-A bundling facility is a large medium-term loan made to a Mexican bank by a U.S. bank with the guarantee of EXIM.
+Much of EXIM’s activity is under so-called bundling facilities, which are large, medium-term loans made to a Mexican bank by a U.S. bank with the guarantee of EXIM.
 The Mexican bank then makes loans to Mexican companies for the purchase of American capital goods.
 There also are several U.S.-based banks that extend EXIM bank credits in Mexico.
 The major Mexican commercial banks have signed agreements with EXIM to grant lines of credit to Mexican firms that purchase U.S.-made products.
 Many major Mexican banks have Master Guarantee Agreements.
 Such credits generally are available only to Mexican blue-chip companies and to their suppliers with firm contracts.

 Additionally, EXIM has made financing for renewable energy a top priority since the inception of its Environmental Exports Programs in 1994, offering competitive financing terms (up to 18 years in some cases) to international buyers for the purchase of U.S. origin environmental goods and services.
 Please visit www.exim.gov for more information on EXIM.

 The U.S. International Development Finance Corporation (DFC) works in partnership with the private sector to finance solutions to the most critical challenges in the developing world.
 It does so through a number of tools, including equity financing (direct and indirect), debt financing (direct loans and guarantees), political risk insurance, and technical development (feasibility studies and technical assistance).
-At the moment, special emphasis is being given to supporting projects that focus on areas such as gender equity, technology, climate change/clean energies, critical infrastructure and global health.
+Special emphasis is currently being given to supporting projects that focus on areas such as gender equity, technology, climate change/clean energies, critical infrastructure, and global health.

 DFC does not offer equipment or trade financing, refinancing, or sovereign loans.
 Selected partners must be majority-owned and controlled by the private sector (less than 50 percent government ownership).

-The U.S. Trade and Development Agency (USTDA) provides grant funding for infrastructure project planning activities (including feasibility studies, technical assistance, pilot projects, and front-end engineering and design) to help promote U.S. exports.
+The U.S. Trade and Development Agency (USTDA) provides grant funding for infrastructure project planning activities (including feasibility studies, technical assistance, pilot projects, and front-end engineering and design) to promote U.S. exports.
 By assisting U.S. firms to become involved in the early stages of project development, USTDA increases awareness of upcoming projects among the U.S. business community, enhancing the probability that U.S. exports will be used during the implementation stages.
 USTDA works closely with multilateral development banks, including the World Bank and the Inter-American Development Bank, to help U.S. firms take advantage of projects financed by those entities.
 Additionally, USTDA organizes reverse trade missions to introduce Mexican project sponsors to U.S. technology and companies.
-USTDA has an active program in Mexico, funding projects in a wide range of sectors, including energy, transportation, information, and communications technology, the environment, and, most recently, healthcare.
+USTDA has an active program in Mexico and funds projects in a wide range of sectors, including renewable energy, transportation, information, and communications technology, the environment, and healthcare.

 USTDA has published a comprehensive Resource Guide for U.S. companies on Priority Infrastructure Projects in Mexico.
 Please visit https://www.ustda.gov/ for more information on USTDA.

 SBA also offers an Export Revolving Line of Credit (ERLC) program that is designed to help small businesses obtain short-term financing to sell their products and services abroad.
 The program guarantees repayment to a lender in the event an exporter default.
 The ERLC protects only the lender from default by the exporter; it does not cover the exporter should a foreign buyer default on payment.
 Lenders and exporters must determine whether foreign receivables need credit risk protection.
-Please visit https://www.sba.gov/ for more information on SBA.
+Please visit www.sba.gov for more information.

 Multilateral Development Banks and Financing Government Sales

 Price, payment terms, and financing can be a significant factor in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks.
-The U.S. Department of Commerce’s International Trade Administration has a Foreign Commercial Service Officer stationed at each of the five different MDBs: the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
+The Guide to Doing Business with the Multilateral Development Banks gives an overview on working with MDBs.
+The International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different MDBs: the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.

 Learn more by contacting the Multilateral Development Banks: Locations and Liaison Contacts.